IUPESM BYLAWS (how it functions)

-4.5.1 Ordinary Members of Council shall be the immediate Presidents, Vice-Presidents and Secretaries-General of the Constituent Organizations (if not already Officers as in By-Laws 4.1 and 4.2)
+4.5.1 Ordinary Members of Council shall be the current Presidents, Vice-Presidents and Secretaries-General of the Constituent Organizations (if not already Officers as in By-Laws 4.1 and 4.2)

-5.4 The Nominating Committee shall nominate one candidate for the Offices of Secretary-General and Treasurer in accordance with bylaws 3.2 and 4.2.
+5.4 The Nominating Committee shall nominate one candidate for each of the Offices of Secretary-General and Treasurer, based on the nominations from the respective Constituent Organisations, in accordance with bylaws 3.2 and 4.2.

-5.5 For the four elected Ordinary Members of Council, the Secretary-General shall solicit names of candidates from the Constituent Organizations and National Members one year before the ordinary meeting of the General Assembly.
+5.5 For the four elected Ordinary Members of Council, the Secretary-General shall solicit names of candidates from the Constituent Organizations six months before the meeting of General Assembly.

 5.6 The Nominating Committee shall nominate at least one candidate for each position in the Council from the list of names resulting from the application of bylaw 5.5 and in accordance with bylaw 4.5.1.
 In addition, each Constituent Organization has the right to nominate one candidate.

 5.7 The Nominating Committee shall conduct the election procedure, and shall have the authority to recruit assistants where required.
-Scrutineers, appointed by the Nominating Committee Chairman, shall check the voting credentials of delegates and supervise the balloting procedure.
+Scrutineers, appointed by the Nominating Committee Chairperson, shall check the voting credentials of delegates and supervise the balloting procedure

 6.1 Meetings of the Council shall be convened by decision of the President